emacsmirror/undo-fu/readme.rst

 Undo Fu
 #######

-Simple, stable undo with redo for emacs.
+Simple, stable linear undo with redo for Emacs.

 Unlike alternatives, this provides redo functionality with emacs own undo, without losing access to the full undo history emacs supports